codio-content/Java/.guides/content/Exercise-5-c8f3.md

 * You **must** include the helper method `reverse()` within your `isPalindrome()` method; otherwise, you will not receive credit for your work!

 ### Compile and test your code with a few different values
+The button below will compile and test the code with `"Level"`.

-{Compile and test with uppercase "Level"}(sh .guides/methods/exercise5.sh Level)
+{Compile and test}(sh .guides/methods/exercise5.sh Level)
 <details><summary><b>Expected Output</b></summary><code>false</code></details><br>

+The button below will compile and test the code with `"anna"`.
-{Compile and test with lowercase "anna"}(sh .guides/methods/exercise5.sh anna)
+{Compile and test}(sh .guides/methods/exercise5.sh anna)
 <details><summary><b>Expected Output</b></summary><code>true</code></details><br>

+The button below will compile and test the code with `"022220"`.
-{Compile and test with "022220"}(sh .guides/methods/exercise5.sh 022220)
+{Compile and test}(sh .guides/methods/exercise5.sh 022220)
 <details><summary><b>Expected Output</b></summary><code>true</code></details><br>

+The button below will compile and test the code with `"10"`.
-{Compile and test with "10"}(sh .guides/methods/exercise5.sh 10)
+{Compile and test}(sh .guides/methods/exercise5.sh 10)
 <details><summary><b>Expected Output</b></summary><code>false</code></details><br>

 {Check It!|assessment}(test-229697381)